 - Consider Sundays and public holidays.
 We skipped this one and then had to look for alternatives for the day.
 Luckily, many places remain open on Sundays now but it wasn't the case couple of years back.
 Most of the restaurants and shopping centers either remain closed or open for few hours only.
 Hence, it’s always better to check your itinerary and plan accordingly.

-- Buy The Paris Pass.
+- Buy Paris Passlib'.
 This pass comes in super handy on the first trip to the city.
-It gives free entry to more than 6o attractions and added benefit of free public transport.
-You can select from variants of 2-, 4-, and 6- day passes as per your plan.
-It also has skip-the-line access to Louvre, you wouldn't want to waste your precious time in queue (not applicable to Eiffel Tower).
+It gives unlimited transportation (bus, metro, tram and RER as you like from zones 1 to 3), free access to more than 6o attractions, 1 river cruise and 1 day acess to Hop-on Hop-off bus.
+You can select from variants of 2-, 3-, and 5- day passes as per your plan.
+This also includes Paris Museum Pass thorugh which you can explore more than 50 museums in Paris and the Paris region including the Louvre Museum, the Arc de Triomphe and many more.
 It has many more benefits that you can check here.

 - Airport transfers.
 For first timers’, I’d definitely recommend reserving your arrival transfer; if not to-and-fro.
 By the end of your trip, you’d have understood the transport system better.
 It’ll be easy to manage your way back to the airport with the underground then.

-- Reserve your time at the Eiffel Tower.
-Or a table for 2 (or more, or less) if you plan on having a meal atop the tower.
+- Skip the line at the Eiffel Tower.
+Taking the skip-the-line for Eiffel Tower really makes a lot of difference.
 It saves time that otherwise you'd waste in long queues.
+Also, reserve a table for 2 (or more, or less) if you plan on having a meal atop the tower.

 - Explore the beauty of this city on foot.
 I do not need to write much about this, it is a very self-explanatory tip.
 The city is full of beautiful surprises in the forms of churches, gardens, streets, cafes, bakeries, etc. that sometimes you come across only while walking.